-- an agreed procurement process agreed with the Director. - strategic salt store area shall be at Errol where 25,000 tonnes can be held - arranging haulage from delivery point to the strategic salt depots, - managing and maintaining the stockpile, - maintaining accurate stock records, - monitoring stock using an approved weighbridge facility, - rotating stock to avoid deterioration, - liaison with third parties to determine requirements for supply of strategic salt, - arranging loading and haulage of strategic salt to third party depots, and - invoicing third parties for all costs related to the provision of strategic salt. - Currently there is 12,000 tonnes of strategic salt held at Balmedie quarry with a further 6,000 tonnes of vacuum salt at Perth Harbour with the NE unit.
+- an agreed procurement process agreed with the Director. - strategic salt store area shall be at Errol where 25,000 tonnes can be held - arranging haulage from delivery point to the strategic salt depots, - managing and maintaining the stockpile, - maintaining accurate stock records, - monitoring stock using an approved weighbridge facility, - rotating stock to avoid deterioration, - liaison with third parties to determine requirements for supply of strategic salt, - arranging loading and haulage of strategic salt to third party depots, and - invoicing third parties for all costs related to the provision of strategic salt. - Currently there is 9,000 tonnes of strategic salt held at Errol.